 As a relay point from the Sea of Japan to the Kyoto Osaka via Lake Biwa, Imazu had lots of lodgings and shops and was prosperous as a port town.
 It was also the only entertainment district in Kosei (west of the lake) from Meiji to the early Showa period.
-Some buildings will leave a remnant of that era.
-Among them, Fukudaya boasted the highest status.
-It was an Imazu's landmark.
+Some buildings remain as a remnant of that era.
+Among them, Fukudaya boasts the highest status.
+It is an Imazu landmark.

 This is a project to revive the Fukudaya.

 Reviving the building means returning it to a living state.
 It is different from restoring just as it used to be.
 Although historical consideration is essential, I think beyond that, approaching the core part that makes the building alive is most important.

 Like many old buildings, Fukudaya has lived by being gradually reworked over many generations.
 Reshaping the appearance according to the times is a must for the business.
 The lattice in front of Fukudaya has also changed from wood to iron, and back again to wood.
 The presence around the bank has also shifted.
 The back part of the building was added afterward.
 There were many changes in the structure from the previous Edo period.
 It was necessary to restore while taking advantage of this dynamism of change.